 CS 537 Notes, Section #24: Unix and DEMOS Disk Allocation

-Storage Management: For a given file, how the does OS find the blocks contained in that file?
+Storage Management: For a given file, how the does OS find the data blocks contained in that file?
 The data structure that decribes the contents of file is generically called a file descriptor.
-We will see several other names, as we study about file systems.
+We will see several other names (like inode and MFTE), as we study about file systems.

 The file descriptor information has to be stored on disk, so it will stay around even when the OS does not.